Karma Karnak, Luxor, Egypt - Karma Club

 Tours & Excursions

-Often referred to as the world’s largest open-air museum, the Nile banks from Luxor to Aswan boast a panoply of once-in-a-lifetime tours and activities.
-With Karma Karnak stopping regularly along the Nile, you’ll get the incredible opportunity to explore the Land of the Pharaohs – Choose from our Standard Tour Package to additional, enchanting excursions.
+The Nile banks from Luxor to Aswan, often called the world’s largest open-air museum, offer once-in-a-lifetime tours and activities.
+With regular stops along the river, Karma Karnak gives you the incredible opportunity to explore the Land of the Pharaohs.
+Choose from our Standard Tour Package or opt for additional, enchanting excursions.

 Cairo, Luxor & Aswan